-U.S. Army Corps of Engineers officials anticipate Lake Washington’s level may drop slightly below an elevation of 20 feet this month and are taking steps to conserve water during this year’s dry weather through lockage efficiency.
+U.S. Army Corps of Engineers officials anticipate Lake Washington’s level may drop below an elevation of 20 feet and are taking multiple steps to conserve water during this year’s dry weather.

-Current forecasts indicate the lake could drop below an elevation of 20 feet by the end of September with water levels staying low until the rain returns.
-Current projections suggest the lake water level could drop as low as 19.75 feet if conditions remain extremely dry for a prolonged period.
+Current projections indicate the lake could drop below an elevation of 20 feet by the end of September with water levels staying low until the fall rain returns.
+With the National Weather Service 30-day forecast predicting warmer and drier conditions, lake water levels will continue to drop as long as conditions remain extremely dry.

-USACE typically maintains the water level between 20 and 22 feet, as measured at the Chittenden Locks.
+USACE typically maintains the water level between 20 and 22 feet as measured officially at the Hiram M. Chittenden Locks.
 Corps officials keep winter water levels at 20 feet, and begin the annual summer refill in February, targeting a 22-foot elevation by late May to early June.
-The 22-feet target water elevation was accomplished in June of this year.
 The higher level helps meet summer water use requirements, providing water necessary for fish passage, navigation, and salinity control.
 Water is slowly consumed throughout the summer, until it reaches the winter level typically in early December.
-Since conditions have been dry this summer, Lake Washington is lower than it typically is this time of year.
+The early dry spring has made this year especially challenging for water management at the Locks.

-USACE officials are recommending floating homeowners, others with floating structures and vessels moored on Lakes Washington and Union and along the Ship Canal prepare for possible lower water levels.
+USACE officials are recommending floating homeowners, others with floating structures and vessels moored on Lakes Washington and Union, and along the Lake Washington Ship Canal, to prepare for possible lower water levels.

 The record low lake level is 18.35 feet, reached in 1958.
 The lowest recent recorded water level below 20 feet was 19.91 feet, measured in August 2015.